digitranslab/jumpstart/docs/docs/gitsync.md

 </Tabs>

-### 3. Configure the GitSync Feature on ToolJet
+### 3. Configure the GitSync Feature on JumpStart

     1. Go to the **Workspace settings**, and click on the **Configure git** tab.

     <img className="screenshot-full" src="/img/gitsync/gitsync.png" alt="GitLab Repo" />

     2. Enter the **SSH URL** of the repository (obtained in [Step 2](#2-obtain-the-repository-url)) in the **Git repo URL** field.
     3. Click on the **Generate SSH key** button, and copy the SSH key that is generated.
-The SSH key is used to authenticate ToolJet with the repository.
+The SSH key is used to authenticate JumpStart with the repository.

     <img className="screenshot-full" src="/img/gitsync/ssh2-v2.png" alt="GitSync" />